PadoSensei/Ocras/README.md

 <h2>  Quick Demo </h2>

 To quickly see what our app is about, you can use a QR code scanner to scan the code below and this will take you to the Customer Ordering page.
-For demonstration purposes, this QR code will display a hardcoded menu.

 From here, you can place an order into the system, then follow the order on the Kitchen and MGMT pages.

 <h2 align="left"><img src="./frontend/table_1.png" alt="QR_One"/> </h2>